devVelocity/profilerepo/README.md

 # Hello 👋

-I am a 18 year old Developer with a primarily Front-End focus, however I like always like trying new things!
+I am a 19 year old with a primarily Front-End focus, however I like always like trying new things!

-I am currently at Edge Hill University studying BSc Comptuing, with aims to become a Software or Web Developer in the future.
+I am currently at Edge Hill University studying BSc (Hons) Computing.